Airbus wins 980 gross orders, 705 net in Jan-July

 It reported 44 new cancellations of its A320 model in July.

-Of these, 39 represented conversions between the two different models of A320, including 23 for AirAsia (AIRA.KL) and 16 for Latam Airlines Group LAN.SN, it said in a table.
+Of these, 39 represented conversions between the two different models of A320, including 23 for AirAsia and 16 for Latam Airlines Group, it said in a table.

 However, a comparison of monthly data suggested that Latam had converted 12 aircraft and cancelled another 4.